resetting-eu/Carrying_Capacity_Calculator/README.md

-# Carrying Capacity Calculator
+# Pedestrians Physical Carrying Capacity Calculator
-Carrying capacity calculation upon an OpenStreetMap
+This app allows the calculation of the physical carrying capacity for pedestrians in an identified area defined upon [OpenStreetMap (OSM)](https://www.openstreetmap.org/), a free, open geographic database with worldwide coverage, updated and maintained by a community of volunteers via open collaboration.

+See the [user stories document](UserStories.md) to obtain an informal, natural language description of its features from the perspective of an end user.